lindforsrebecka-dot/16.03.2026-PROJECT/README.md

 The analysis also shows some interesting nuances.
 For example, the word `cry` appears in the Culture section with a relatively low happiness score (around **3**), even though in some contexts `crying` might happen in a positive or situations that are emotionally moving.

 Another interesting observation among all section is the word `free`, which consistently appears as one of the words with the highest happiness scores.
-However, its meaning can very a significant amount depending on context, which shows how sentiment dictionaries might assign higher scores to words even when their usage differs.
+However, its meaning can vary a significant amount depending on context, which shows how sentiment dictionaries might assign higher scores to words even when their usage differs.

 ---